Azure/embedded-wireless-framework/examples/WIN32/README.md

 cmake --build build -j 8
 ```

+> Note: When building projects in parallel, you will notice build errors for file not found in the certs examples.
+> When using the certificate example, copy the required certificate header files to the project and rebuild.
+> Follow the [Generate Certificate](../../tools/cert-scripts/README.md) to generate certificates.

 ### Build application on Windows with Visual Studio

 Open this directory with Visual Studio and you are ready to go!